PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Introduction

 \section{Introduction}

-Diffusion Models (DM) have garnered significant attention by enabling high-quality and diverse synthesis of images from a given text prompt \cite{ddpm,guided-diff}.
-Recently introduced large-scale training of diffusion models, such as DALL$\cdot$E2\cite{dalle}, Imagen \cite{imagen}, GLIDE \cite{glide}, and Stable Diffusion \cite{ldm}, have further improved the quality and demonstrated unprecedented semantic generation.
+Diffusion Models (DM) \cite{ddpm,guided-diff} have garnered increasing attention due to their powerful ability to synthesize high-quality and diverse images based on text prompts.
+Recently introduced large-scale training of diffusion models, such as Imagen \cite{imagen}, GLIDE \cite{glide}, DALL$\cdot$E3 \cite{dalle3}, Emu Video \cite{emuvideo}, and Stable Diffusion \cite{ldm}, have further improved the quality and demonstrated unprecedented semantic generation.
 Large-scale text-to-image models are trained on enormous amounts of image-caption pairs, resulting in a high capacity for both textual semantic understanding and image synthesis.
 Given a corresponding text description, they can generate realistic images that match the text description.
 Such success inspires subsequent efforts to leverage large-scale pre-trained diffusion models for real image editing.

-However, extending pre-trained text-to-image frameworks for personalized editing (e.g. manipulating a specific object in an image) remains a challenging task due to the limited ability to describe desired objects through text.
-In fact, even the most detailed textual description of an object may yield instances with different appearances.
+However, extending pre-trained text-to-image frameworks for personalized editing (e.g., manipulating a specific object in an image) remains a challenging task due to the limited ability to describe desired objects through text.
+In fact, even the most comprehensive and detailed textual description of an object may result in instances of different appearances.
 Besides, the editing process should meet the requirements of high accuracy (or image-text alignment), image consistency, irrelevance preservation, and image fidelity.
 Image consistency measures whether newly generated content in a target region exhibits contextual coherence both semantically and textually.
 For instance, when adding a teddy bear to a tree branch, it should align with the environment, such as adopting a tree climbing pose (semantic consistency), and seamlessly blend with the original image (texture consistency).